vinnicc/dota/README.md

-live_match.spectators_count    # Integer, Number of spectators watching on DotaTV live_match.league_id           # Integer, ID of the league live_match.stream_delay        # Integer, Number of seconds the stream is behind actual game time live_match.radiant_series_wins # Integer, Number of wins the Radiant team has in the series live_match.dire_series_wins    # Integer, Number of wins the Dire team has in the series live_match.series_type         # Integer, Best of X series live_match.league_tier         # String, What tier the match's league is live_match.duration            # Integer, Length of the match, in seconds since the match began
+live_match.spectators_count    # Integer, Number of spectators watching on DotaTV live_match.league_id           # Integer, ID of the league live_match.stream_delay        # Integer, Number of seconds the stream is behind actual game time live_match.series_type         # Integer, Best of X series live_match.league_tier         # String, What tier the match's league is live_match.duration            # Integer, Length of the match, in seconds since the match began